-The kind of huge music listening services provided online, are simultaneous developments, reductions and augmentations, not of the score but of the standard commercial recording formats.
+The kind of huge music listening services provided online such as Spotify, Naxos Music Library and Google Play Music, are simultaneous developments, reductions and augmentations, not of the score but of the standard commercial recording formats.
 They are developments because they introduce a social network layer that connects different kinds of musics together in ways that are only meaningful for large collections of music.
 The networking layer is similar to a notion of unstructured meta-data as it makes the data more easily accessible.
 On the other hand, these services commonly reduce the amount of information about the recordings contained in them (compared to what is often available on CD covers) and employ a predominant focus of collection at the expense of context and structured meta-data.
 Hence, they are reductions of the traditional recording.
 Finally, to an even higher degree than musical scores they explore the value of music as commodity, and due to their scope and popularity they can be seen as economic and political augmentations of the CD-recording.

 Common to all of these examples of musical archives, perhaps with the exception of the Research Catalogue, is that they preserve the present state or, rather, the state at the time of registration.
 They are not generally built for recording change over time, such as, for example, the process of the development from the definition of a musical work to its first performance.
 Since time is an essential part of any attempt to truthfully describe a process, including all descriptions of musical practice and the processes behind it, this appears a rather big limitation.
 They are built on a traditional notion of the archive as a system for preservation.
 At the risk of falling back on a semiotic view on the musical work, they assume the esthesic perspective.
 Hence, the current question concerning the representation of the materiality is not yet addressed.
 How, then, can an archive that includes a notion of time be developed, that connects and successfully records how artistic processes and musical practice unfolds and develops in time?